SF Symbols Changes in iOS 14.2

 What are the Changes in SFSymbols v2.1?

 Apple’s SF Symbols app’s What’s New category doesn’t contain the symbols that were added or renamed in v2.1.
 In fact there are fewer symbols in this category in v2.1 than in v2.0: two symbols that were renamed have been removed without their replacements being added.
 The app shows OS availability (and other information) for the selected symbol in the side bar.
 Availability information is missing for the new symbols in v2.1.
 This makes it difficult to discover what has changed between versions.
-EDIT: since this article was written, Apple have published .
+EDIT: since this article was written, Apple have published release notes for SF Symbols.

-My own app is a tool for iOS developers and designers, and one of its many features is a .
+My own Adaptivity app is a tool for iOS developers and designers, and one of its many features is a view to browse SF Symbols.
 As long as your device is running an OS that supports them, you can choose whether to browse the symbols available in iOS 13, 14.0 or 14.2.
 This can be incredibly useful because it limits the symbols to only those available in that iOS version.
 It also shows the names that were used in that iOS version (which will continue to work in later versions).

 When the iOS 14.2 symbols are selected, Adaptivity shows the changes for iOS 14.0 and iOS 14.2 in its What’s New category.
 A separate iOS 14.2 collection shows the new and renamed symbols in iOS 14.2: